carneades/carneades-4/INSTALL.md

 See the [ICCMA supplementary notes](http://argumentationcompetition.org/2015/iccma15notes_v3.pdf) for further instructions about the flags and parameters, which are the same for all ICCMA entries.

+Example abstract argumentation frameworks can be found in the `$GOPATH/src/github.com/carneades/carneades-4/internal/test/AFs` directory.